brucelike/image_colorization/README.md

 -- we embeded the train and validate process

 ## inference
---run `python inference.py --image 'Your test image path' -- model 'Your model name'` to get the colorized image
+--run `python inference.py --image 'Your test image path' -- model 'Your model name'` to get the colorized image, the coloried image saved as 'test.png'